deepset-ai/FARM/test/benchmarks/README.md

 FARM provides an automated speed benchmarking pipeline with options to parameterize the benchmarks with batch_size, max sequence length, document size, and so on.

-The pipeline is implemented using pytest-benchmark.
-It provides configurable warmup/iterations for each test and the results can be exported to a JSON file.
+The pipeline is implemented using [pytest-benchmark](https://github.com/ionelmc/pytest-benchmark).
+The warmup/iterations for each benchmark are configurable and the results can be exported to a JSON file.